-- he establishes or maintains a personal or other relationship with a person for the covert purpose of facilitating one or both of the following; - he covertly uses such a relationship to obtain information or to provide access to any information to another person; or - he covertly discloses information obtained by the use of such a relationship, or as a consequence of the existence of such a relationship.
+- they establish or maintain a personal or other relationship with a person for the covert purpose of facilitating one or both of the following; - they covertly use such a relationship to obtain information or to provide access to any information to another person; or - they covertly disclose information obtained by the use of such a relationship, or as a consequence of the existence of such a relationship.

-In establishing or maintaining a relationship, a covert purpose exists where the relationship is conducted in such a manner that it is calculated to ensure that one of the parties to the relationship is unaware of its purpose.
+In establishing or maintaining a relationship, a covert purpose exists where the relationship is conducted in such a manner that it is calculated to ensure that one of the parties to the relationship is unaware of the use or disclosure in question.

-Further information about the use of CHIS is dealt with in the next section of this policy.
+Further information about the use of CHIS is dealt with in section 3 of this policy.

-2.7 Private Information
+2.8 Private Information

-"Private information", in relation to a person, includes any information relating to his private or family life.
+"Private information", in relation to a person, includes any information relating to that person's private or family life.
+As a result this can include any aspect of a person's private or personal relationships with other, such as family and professional or business relationships.